mkauppila/archer-poc/readme.md

 - `npm install`
 - `npm run start`
-- Move with arrow keys
+- Move with the arrow keys